Array

 Pops the last element of the Array off and returns it.

-Please note that Xano's pop filter does NOT remote the item from the array.
+Please note that Xano's pop filter does NOT remove the item from the array.

 Push an element on to the beginning of an array